socialenergy-project/rabit/README.md

 1. Start the server by running command `rails s` from the installation directory

-2. Open a browser window at location http://localhost:3000/
+2. Open a browser window at location http://localhost:3000/ (or https://rat.socialenergy.eu)

 3. Register a new user using the `Sign up` link (or navigate to http://localhost:3000/users/sign_up).
     Set an email and a password and submit the form